An Analysis of Average Job Tenure Over the Years — CapRelo

 To track employee tenure over time, we turned to publicly available data from the Bureau of Labor Statistics.
 We pulled the median years of tenure with the current employer for employed wage and salary workers for the month of January in 2010, 2012, 2014, 2016, 2018 and 2020.
 We then analyzed this data by age group of employees, from 18-19 up to 65+, as well as by gender, industry and occupation.
 This yielded a clear picture of tenure across various planes of the workforce.

-- The average tenure for Millenials is 4 years, with the lowest tenure between the ages of 25-34 yrs old at 3 years.
+- Millennials and Job Hopping: The average tenure for Millennials is 4 years, with the lowest tenure among 25-34-year-olds at just 3 years.

-- The median years of tenure for people 18 years and older has dropped since January 2010 from 5.5 to 5.4 years in January 2020.
+- Overall Decline in Tenure: The median tenure for employees aged 18 and older decreased slightly from 5.5 years in 2010 to 5.4 years in 2020.

-- Management is one of the occupations with the highest median years of tenure at 6.3 years
+- Management and Tenure: Occupations in management have some of the highest median years of tenure at 6.3 years.

 Job Hopping by Age and Gender